qucchia/animatedThumbnailsBookmarklet/README.md

-# Animated Thumbnails Bookmarklet
+# Custom Thumbnails

-Bookmarklet to set custom/animated thumbnails on Scratch
+Bookmarklet to set custom and animated thumbnails on Scratch